omniscientjs/omniscientjs.github.io/_tutorials/01-editing-basic-tutorial-creating-list-with-live-filtering.md

 ---

-**Disclaimer: This tutorial is currently for Omniscient <code>v2.0.0</code> and is in the process of being updated to match the new syntax of Immutable.js 3.0.0 and Omniscient 3.0.0.
-See the [changelog](http://omniscientjs.github.io/changelog/)**

 If you haven't read the Omniscient introduction article yet, you should probably [read it before you get started](/guides/01-simpler-ui-reasoning-with-unidirectional) on this tutorial.
 The previous article in this series introduces the concepts and architecture.
 In this example we will see how we can use [React](https://github.com/facebook/react), [Omniscient.js](https://github.com/omniscientjs/omniscient), and [Immutable.js](https://github.com/facebook/immutable-js) a rudimentary search filtering of javascript libraries and frameworks.
 You can see a [running demo on the playground](http://omniscientjs.github.io/playground/02-search/).
 After we've implemented the example, we'll look into how we can debug an Omniscient application, and see what components get re-rendered.

 For this example, we're creating a small application where we can search for different javascript libraries and frameworks.
 We should start by requiring the modules we want to use.
 A basic stack with Omniscient is React, immstruct and of course Omniscient (amd Immutable.js wrapped through immstruct).